-- Class I directors: Mr. Nottenburg, Mr. Naggan and Ms. Shilo; - · Class II directors: Mr. Bodner and Ms. Sharir; and - Class III directors: Mr. Shanks and Mr. Sharon.
+- Class I directors: Mr. Nottenburg, Mr. Naggan and Ms. Shilo, and effective as of May 1, 2024, when each of Mr. Naggan's and Ms. Shilo's resignation and Mr. Svili's and Ms. Sagiv's appointment will become effective, the Class I directors will consist of Mr. Nottenburg, Mr. Shvili and Ms. Sagiv; - Class II directors: Mr. Cohen and Ms. Sharir; and - Class III directors: Mr. Shanks and Mr. Sharon.